-The biggest downside is the cost.
-You’ll pay more for web design with a professional agency than you will with any other option.
+The biggest downside is the web design cost.
+You’ll pay more for web design with a professional website designs agency than you will with any other option.
 You might also be locked into a contract with restrictive terms, depending on the nature of the arrangement.
 Accordingly, it’s not the best fit for all companies or individuals.

 - Expertly crafted, creative designs.